A consensus statement on AED cabinets

 Cabinets for public access defibrillators

-Public access defibrillators are usually kept in cabinets in prominent public locations with appropriate signage to help people to locate them.
-There has been a long-running debate about whether these cabinets should be unlocked with the defibrillator openly accessible, or whether they should be locked and therefore more secure.
-Many locked cabinets require a numerical code to unlock the door.
-The ambulance service will give this code to the person who makes the initial 999 call, once they have confirmed that they are dealing with a cardiac arrest.
-Other cabinets can be unlocked remotely from the ambulance control centre in this situation.
+Public access defibrillators are usually kept in cabinets in prominent public locations with signage to help people locate them.
+Some cabinets are unlocked, some are locked and require a code.
+The ambulance service will give this code to the person who makes the initial 999 call once they have confirmed that they are dealing with a cardiac arrest nearby.

-There is concern that a defibrillator in an unlocked cabinet may be stolen or tampered with, making it unavailable or of no use to a person in cardiac arrest.
-Despite widespread use of unlocked cabinets, experience to date has shown that instances of theft and vandalism of such defibrillators are relatively uncommon.
+There is a perceived concern that a defibrillator in an unlocked cabinet may be stolen or tampered with, making it unavailable or of no use to a person in cardiac arrest.
+Despite the widespread use of unlocked cabinets, experience to date has shown that instances of theft and vandalism are uncommon.

 Locking a cabinet is no guarantee that a defibrillator will not be stolen or vandalised.
 A locked cabinet implies that the defibrillator is sufficiently valuable to be worth stealing.
-Reports from ambulance services and other sources provide no evidence that public access defibrillators in locked cabinets are less likely to be stolen or vandalised.
+Reports from ambulance services and data provided by The Circuit indicate that there is no evidence that public access defibrillators in locked cabinets are less likely to be stolen or vandalised.

-Other crime prevention measures may reduce the risk of theft or tampering with a public access defibrillator.
-These include siting the cabinet in a public place where it is supervised or covered by closed-circuit television surveillance.
-The use of tracking devices in defibrillators will immediately indicate their removal from the cabinet and their whereabouts will subsequently be traceable.
+Crime prevention measures may reduce the risk of theft or tampering with a public access defibrillator.
+These include placing the cabinet in a public place where it is supervised or covered by closed-circuit television surveillance.
+The use of tracking devices in defibrillators will immediately indicate their removal from the cabinet, and their whereabouts will subsequently be traceable.

 Another factor to consider is cost.
-A defibrillator and lockable cabinet or a defibrillator with additional technology (such as remote tracking) costs substantially more than a simple cabinet and straightforward defibrillator, respectively.
+A defibrillator and lockable cabinet or a defibrillator with additional technology (such as remote tracking) costs substantially more than a simple cabinet and straightforward defibrillator.

 The Circuit

-In most cases public access defibrillators will be available for use at all times and registration with The Circuit will be straightforward.
-In other circumstances, the defibrillator may not be constantly accessible, for example at a school that is closed at weekends or holiday times, or in a shop that is closed at night.
-Such defibrillators should still be registered with The Circuit and their hours of availability made clear to the ambulance service.
+In most cases, public access defibrillators will be available for use at all times, and registration with The Circuit will be straightforward.
+In other circumstances, the defibrillator may not be constantly accessible, for example, in a closed shop at night.
+The Circuit is designed to allow defibrillators that are not available 24/7 to be registered.

 Recommendation